 The Corporation of London continues to operate during the Covid-19 pandemic.
 The text of a joint statement by The Rt Hon. the Lord Mayor of the City of London, Alderman William Russell and the Chair of Policy & Resource Committee, Catherine McGuiness is set out at the bottom of this page.
-The City of London website has a range of resources that are continuously being updated and some of the links can be found below.
+The City of London website has a range of resources that are continuously being updated, please follow the links set out below.

 In addition your elected members continue to undertake their roles on behalf of businesses and residents of the City.
 Our contact details can be found here.